Earthquake Exposure Sound Practices - Guideline (2013)

 Implementation

-Each insurer should file an approved copy of its earthquake exposure risk management policy with its designated OSFI Relationship Manager.
+Each insurer should file an approved copy of its earthquake exposure risk management policy with OSFI.

 V. Description of Terms